Quarterly Activities Report for the Period Ended 30 June 2024

 Click here for the full ASX Release

-This article includes content from Warriedar Resources Limited, licensed for the purpose of publishing on Investing News Australia.
+This article includes content from DY6 Metals, licensed for the purpose of publishing on Investing News Australia.
 This article does not constitute financial product advice.
 It is your responsibility to perform proper due diligence before acting upon any information provided here.
 Please refer to our full disclaimer here.

+Heavy Rare Earths & Niobium Explorer DY6 Metals Lists On ASX Following Successful $7M IPO

+Heavy rare earths and niobium explorer DY6 Metals Limited (ASX: DY6) (“DY6”, “the Company”) is pleased to announce that its shares will begin trading on the Australian Securities Exchange at 9am Perth today.

 Click here for the full ASX Release

-This article includes content from Spartan Resources, licensed for the purpose of publishing on Investing News Australia.
+This article includes content from DY6 Metals, licensed for the purpose of publishing on Investing News Australia.
 This article does not constitute financial product advice.
 It is your responsibility to perform proper due diligence before acting upon any information provided here.
 Please refer to our full disclaimer here.

+Vital Receives Final Drill Results from Tardiff Including 1.8m at 8% TREO from 6.7m

+Vital Metals Limited (ASX: VML) (“Vital”, “Vital Metals” or “the Company”) is pleased to announce high-grade results from the final 24 drill holes from its 2023 resource definition drilling program on the Tardiff deposit at its Nechalacho Rare Earth Project in NWT, Canada.

 Highlights